 A 14-day cultural and business exposure trip to Beijing, Shanghai, and Hong Kong, China.
 The trip provides experiential learning in Chinese history, culture, art, language, and business.
 Includes tours of cultural, historic, and business sites in China.
 Offered every fourth year (odd years).
-Next offering: May 2023.

 BUS 317 How To Do Business in Asia (1) A semester long seminar class discussing the professional and cultural nuances of how to do business in Asia.
 The seminar class will prepare students for the cultural exposure trip to China.
 Spring semester every fourth year.
-Next offering, Spring 2023.